Athanasius of Alexandria: Critics

 Throughout most of his career, Athanasius had many detractors.
 Classics scholar Timothy Barnes recounts ancient allegations against Athanasius: from defiling an altar, to selling Church grain that had been meant to feed the poor for his own personal gain, and even violence and murder to suppress dissent.
+According to Sir Isaac Newton, Athanasius lied about the death of Arius, feigned other men's letters and denied his own, murdered the bishop Arsenius, broke a communion cup, overthrew an altar, was made bishop by violence and sedition against the canons of his own church, and was seditious and immoral.
 Athanasius used "Arian" to describe both followers of Arius and as a derogatory polemical term for Christians who disagreed with his formulation of the Trinity.
 Athanasius called many of his opponents "Arian", except for Meletius.

 Scholars now believe that the Arian party was not monolithic but held drastically different theological views that spanned the early Christian theological spectrum.
 They supported the tenets of Origenist thought and subordinationist theology but had little else in common.
 Moreover, many labelled "Arian" did not consider themselves followers of Arius.
 In addition, non-homoousian bishops disagreed with being labeled as followers of Arius, since Arius was merely a presbyter, while they were fully ordained bishops.

 The old allegations continue to be made against Athanasius, however, many centuries later.
 For example, Richard E. Rubenstein suggests that Athanasius ascended to the rank of bishop in Alexandria under questionable circumstances because some questioned whether he had reached the minimum age of 30 years, and further that Athanasius employed force when it suited his cause or personal interests.
 Thus, he argues that a small number of bishops who supported Athanasius held a private consecration to make him bishop.